adaptdk/contrib/README.md

 You may want to try the following command.

-    php helper.php html > contributions.html
+    contriblog html > contributions.html

 ## How to add entries

 Feel free to post new additions:

-- Use the helper, e.g. `php helper.php add`, and post a new PR, or
+- Use the helper, e.g. `contriblog add`, and post a new PR, or
 - Send some lines/links at slack #contributions channel.

 I both cases please at-mention Marco.